dmill-bz/gremlin-php/README.md

-This is a Gremlin server client for PHP. **Supported versions : TP3-GA-RC1**
+This is a Gremlin server client for PHP.
+It supports TP3.
+For a TP2 php driver please check [rexpro-php](https://github.com/PommeVerte/rexpro-php)

 Installation
 ============